dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

 It was a small joke because the women’s makeup had been washed away.

 When her family cooked its rice, it didn’t taste right, Cumpio said.
 The water was salty and made the rice taste strange.
 The ocean had contaminated the supplies of fresh water, and the problem persisted for days after the storm.

+<blockquote>The first week was very hard.
+Yes, you survived the storm surge – but what now?” <span class="blockquote-attribution">—Nerissa Cumpio</span></blockquote>

 Just over a week after the typhoon, Cumpio’s 8-year-old daughter told her parents that her chest hurt.
 Worried that something had hit her during the storm, Cumpio examined her daughter for bruises or cuts, but there were no injuries.